boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > (And \@plasmage gets real pissy when you open dangerous packages without his permission.)
 > And I couldn't get it to \@anarcat or \@plasmage, so I made the hand-off.
 >
-> They weren't sloppy, no amatures there.
+> They weren't half-assing it, either.
 > They didn't offer information, and I didn't pry — you don't ask questions or make small-talk on these kinds of jobs, unless you *want* them to think you're a cop.
 > My impression wasn't quan-xi background; I think they're learning how to do counter-intel.
 >